thomasderooij/laravel-modules/README.md

 ```bash
 php artisan module:new <module-name>
 ```
-This create a new module in your modules directory.
+This creates a new module in your modules directory.

 ```bash
 php artisan module:delete <module-name>